avito-tech/graphwalker/README.md

 The template of the generated Java file has been changed.
 Generated interface methods based on vertices now return boolean value.
-Thus, any vertex-based method will run until returns `true` or time limit will not be exceeded.
+Thus, any vertex-based method will run until the interface logic returns `true` or timed out.

 ![Wait under the hood](docs/Wait.png?raw=true "Wait under the hood")